|Home Gallery Contact Events & Projects Projects: 2019 On Film & TV Archive & Links

 Quarley Furnace Project: Our 2005 and 2006 furnace firings.
 Organized by Mark and David, with Bill Gudenrath as a guest glassblower.
-Details are on our Roman Glassmakers website.
+The full archive can be accessed from this page.
 Results and conclusions were detailed in two articles in the Journal of Glass Studies (JGS):

 Taylor, M. and Hill, D. (2008) 'Experiments in the Reconstruction of Roman Wood-Fired Glassworking Furnaces' in JGS 50, pp. 249-270.
 Click here for article.